pavithraes/csp/docs/wiki/references/Glossary.md

 There are several CSP components that are only required during graph build time, especially when [writing your own adapters](https://github.com/Point72/csp/wiki/Write-Historical-Input-Adapters).

-### Graph run-time
+### Graph runtime

-Execution of the pre-constructed graph by the CSP engine is called run-time.
+Execution of the pre-constructed graph by the CSP engine is called runtime.

 ### Baskets

-A collection of Time Series which can be passed in as a single argument.
-Individual Time Series in a basket can tick independently, and they can be looked at and reacted to individually or as a collection.
-Baskets can either be `list` baskets or `dict` baskets
+A collection of Time Series values that can be passed in as a single argument.
+Individual values can tick independently, and can be processed individually or collectively.
+Baskets can either be `list` or `dict` type.

 Learn more in [CSP Node concepts](https://github.com/Point72/csp/wiki/CSP-Node#basket-inputs)